👋 Do you also want to start using the tool locally? It's easier than you think! Get in contact to learn more.

 Which steps does the tool undertake?

-The unsupervised bias detection tool operates a series of steps:
+The unsupervised bias detection tool performs a series of steps:

-2. bias score: The user selects one column from the dataset to serve as the bias score.
-In step 3, clustering will be performed based on this chosen bias score.
-The chosen bias score must be numerical.
+• Bias variable: A column should be selected from the dataset to serve as the bias variable, which needs to be numerical.
+In step 4, clustering will be performed based on these numerical values.
 Examples include metrics such as “being classified as high risk”, “error rate” or “selected for an investigation”.

 Performed by the tool:

-3. Hierarchical Bias-Aware Clustering (HBAC): The HBAC algorithm (detailed below) is applied to the training dataset.
+Step 4.
+Hierarchical Bias-Aware Clustering (HBAC): The HBAC algorithm (detailed below) is applied to the train dataset.
 The centroids of the resulting clusters are saved and later used to assign cluster labels to data points in the test dataset.

-4. Testing differences in bias score: Statistical hypothesis testing is performed to evaluate whether the most deviating cluster contains significantly more bias compared to the rest of the dataset.
-A two-sample t-test is used to compare the bias scores between clusters.
-For multiple hypothesis testing, Bonferonni correction should be applied.
-Further details can are available in our scientific paper.
+Step 5.
+Testing cluster differences wrt. bias variable: Statistical hypothesis testing is performed to evaluate whether the bias variable differ significantly in the most deviating cluster compared to the rest of the dataset.
+A t-test is used to compare the means of the bias variable.

 A schematic overview of the above steps is depicted below.